wagenaartje/neataptic/mkdocs/templates/docs/methods/selection.md

 Name |
 ---- |
-Selection.POWER |
+selection.POWER |
-Selection.FITNESS_PROPORTIONATE |
+selection.FITNESS_PROPORTIONATE |
-Selection.TOURNAMENT |
+selection.TOURNAMENT |

 _A description on how each of these work is given below_